-We detected 121 customers using Anecdotes.ai, 26 companies that churned or ended their trial, and 15 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (43%) and the most common company size is 1,001-5,000 employees (34%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 162 companies using Anecdotes.ai, 29 companies that churned, and 11 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (40%) and the most common company size is 1,001-5,000 employees (32%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 🔧 What other technologies do Anecdotes.ai customers also use?